PtrMan/SingularTranspiler/README.md

    ? error occurred in or before STDIN line 3: `_;`
 ```

-(17) (should fix) The grammar.y of singular is terribly ambiguous.
+(17) (should fix) The grammar of singular is terribly ambiguous.
 If the
 following behaviour is the desired one, the current grammar.y is providing
 this behaviour seemingly _only by accident_.